j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Separate Structure from Presentation from Behavior

-Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and keep the interaction between the three to an absolute minimum.
+Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and limit intersections between the three to an absolute minimum.

 That is, make sure documents and templates contain only HTML, and HTML that’s solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.
 Link as few style sheets and scripts as possible from documents and templates.

 Separating structure from presentation from behavior is important for maintenance reasons.
-It’s always more expensive to change HTML documents and templates than it is to update style sheets and scripts.
+It’s more expensive to change HTML documents and templates than it is to update style sheets and scripts.

 #### Do Not Use Entity References

 There is no need to use entity references like `&mdash;`, `&rdquo;`, or `&#x263a;`, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.

-The only exceptions apply to characters with special meaning in HTML (like `<` […]) as well as control or “invisible” characters (like no-break spaces).
+The only exceptions apply to characters with special meaning in HTML (like `<`) as well as control or “invisible” characters (like no-break spaces).

 Correct: